MindWise Screening Partner Spotlight

 The Construction Industry Alliance for Suicide Prevention

-The Construction Industry Alliance for Suicide Prevention (CIASP) was established by the Construction Financial Management Association with the aim of providing and disseminating information and resources for suicide prevention and mental health promotion in construction.
+The Construction Industry Alliance for Suicide Prevention (CIASP) was established by the Construction Financial Management Association with the aim of providing and disseminating information and resources for suicide prevention and behavioral health promotion in construction.
 MindWise is excited to partner with them to help achieve this goal.

 “The MindWise Screening tool will serve as a critical resource for the BroglieBox community.
 This evidence-based evaluation will encourage those who require the extra nudge to seek out the help they need.”